 How to make vegetarian potstickers

-Fill the wonton wrappers with the filling: Place a round wonton wrapper onto a flat surface, dip your finger in water and run it around the edge of the wonton wrapper.
+3. Then assemble the potstickers.
+To assemble place a round wonton wrapper onto a flat surface, dip your finger in water and run it around the edge of the wonton wrapper.
 This will help it stick together better when you fold it.

 Place about 1 tablespoon of the filling in the center of the wonton wrapper.